BookmapAPI/DemoStrategies/README.md

 2. Set 'Path to jar': `C:\Program Files\Bookmap\Bookmap.jar` (note that it might be different on your machine if you changed the installation directory)
 3. Set 'Working directory': `C:\Bookmap\Config`
-4. Set the JRE.
-We recommend using Java 14 VM
+4. Set the JDK.
+Check which JDK version to use in [General tips on running Bookmap with any IDE](#General tips on running Bookmap with any IDE).
 5. Save the config, and try to run it.
 If everything worked right, Bookmap will start.

 If you want to **attach a debugger**, run the configuration in `Debug` mode (a button next to `Run`).